pingcap/docs-cn/production-deployment-using-tiup.md

 #### Prepare the TiUP offline component package

+Method 1: On the [official download page](https://www.pingcap.com/download/), select the offline mirror package (TiUP offline package included) of the target TiDB version.
+Note that you need to download the server package and toolkit package at the same time.

-To prepare the TiUP offline component package, you can manually pack an offline component package using `tiup mirror clone`.
+Method 2: Manually pack an offline component package using `tiup mirror clone`.
+The detailed steps are as follows:

 1. Install the TiUP package manager online.